janlii/Powershell-PKI-AD/README.md

 ## Get-TPMEKPub.ps1
 Powershell script to display the public key hash (SHA256) for the TPM endorsement key.

+## Get-TemplateCAs.ps1
+Powershell script to display all certification authorities that issues certificates from a given certificate template name.

 ## New-ADIssuancePolicy.ps1
 Powershell script to create an issuance policy (OID, name and CPS URL) in Active Directory based on an existing OID information.